daneb/happyfrogger/MarkdownFiles/2024-01-27-build-your-own-ai-code-reviewer.md

 ### Interacting with the LLM

-LM Studio facilitates interactions via the OpenAI API.
+LM Studio facilitates interactions similarly to the OpenAI API.
 Here's a sample interaction using curl or [Httpie](https://httpie.io):

 ```json
 {